How Much Does a Porch Cost?

 How Much Does it Cost to Remove a Porch?

 On average, the total cost for the demolition of a porch (including waste removal) is between £1,500 and £3,000.
 However, the overall cost can depend on the size and construction, with a brick porch potentially being more expensive to remove.
-There also other factors to consider when demolishing a porch, such as its contents, the style of roof, flooring, and if any electrics are involved.
+There also other factors to consider when demolishing an old porch, such as its contents, the style of roof, flooring, and if any electrics are involved.

 Ready to get a price for your home improvement project?